Approaches to the Senior School Curriculum: Promoting effective learning

 Our teachers work continuously to develop ways to support our pupils.
 In this sense, our approach to teaching and learning is constantly evolving, taking as its frame of reference not just the latest findings in psychological and pedagogical research, but also from the longer view of history and its venerable dialogue on the makings of a ‘good education’.

 Beyond the three processes, we further recognise that in order to be effective learners, our pupils also need to possess appropriate attitudes towards learning and to School.
 As such, we seek to create a school environment in which learning is understood to be of paramount importance.
-Here, our Tutorial Programme, our assemblies, our Co-curricular programme and the very culture of our School are just as important as that which happens in our classrooms.
+Here, our Tutorial Programme, our assemblies, our co-curricular programme and the very culture of our School are just as important as that which happens in our classrooms.

 Mindset Aspects have become central to teaching and assessment at IPS.
 Mindset Aspects are five habits which we believe can be cultivated in our pupils to make them more successful learners and more effective people.
 There is much research investigating the habits of successful people, and we have condensed these into the five core factors we call Mindset Aspects.
-From the earliest opportunity we therefore exhort all our pupils:
+From the earliest opportunity we therefore exhort all our pupils to:

-These phrases and, even more importantly, these dispositions suffuse our curriculum and inform our entire approach to learning.
+These phrases and, even more importantly, these dispositions, suffuse our curriculum and inform our entire approach to learning.

-Senior School Homework (Prep)
+Senior School Prep (homework)

 At IPS we refer to homework as ‘prep’ because we see it as preparing pupils for the next stage of their learning.
 Prep is work accomplished at home or in Study Hall (following after school clubs); a positive experience and a valuable addition to the co-curricular programme.
 Prep has its place in a balanced education and helps give our pupils independent learning skills by developing responsibility for their own learning and self-discipline through the meeting of deadlines; skills vital for the world beyond School.
 Able pupils are inspired by their lessons and prep; without the opportunity to extend and stretch themselves in extra personal investigation and study they will be under-challenged.

+School’s use of the Firefly teaching and learning platform allows prep set in the Senior School to be seen online by pupils and parents alike.
 Setting and marking prep enables our staff to assess pupils’ understanding, reinforce skills developed in the lesson and extend the work achieved in class.

 As a guide, we expect Senior 7 pupils to do 1¾ hours prep each night, which rises to 2½ – 3 hours by PVI.